 Transfer the pie from the freezer to the refrigerator at least 2 hours before you're ready to serve it.
 It should be fairly easy to slice with a knife when thawed.

 And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration, and fun.

 If you love this recipe, please give it 5 stars! ★★★★★

 Raw Key Lime Pie

-Put the macadamia nuts, pecans, dates, salt, and vanilla in a food processor and process until the mixture is soft and easily workable.
+- To make the crust, put the macadamia nuts, pecans, dates, salt, and vanilla in a food processor and process until the mixture is soft and easily workable.
 Press the mixture into the bottom of the prepared pan.
+Set aside.